You need to be aware of the increased health risks of migraine stroke and heart attacks... it could save your life!

 Small snacks made up of protein are the best snacks.
 So have some almonds with your apple or a piece of cheese if that is not a migraine trigger for you.
 I always have a protein smoothie with rice milk.

 Stay away from foods high in table salt.
 That’s a no no!
 Sea salt is a much better choice.
-For more information please read our migraine headaches nutrition article.
+Click here to read my article on - migraine headaches and nutrition.

 4. See your doctor regularly.
 They can keep track of your blood pressure and cholesterol levels.
 This is important.